-When planning your custom home, one of the first major decisions you’ll need to make involves the floor plan.
+When planning new homes in Prince George, one of the first major decisions home owners need to make involves the floor plan.
 The ideal home is one that makes daily living effortless.
 For some, this means a single-level floor plan.
 Others prefer to keep a division between areas of the home open for entertainment, and areas of the home reserved for private family living.
 This typically means a two-storey plan.

 When you’re building a custom home from the ground up, the choice is yours.
 Read on to learn about the different types of home plans and discover the pros and cons of each.

 A bungalow or ranch-style home has both the main living areas and bedrooms laid out on one level.
 Because stairs are taken out of the equation, it’s ideal for retirees or those with limited mobility.
 Flow from room to room throughout your day with ease and enjoy a home that’s easier to heat and cool throughout the seasons.
 There’s a certain charm to bungalow and ranch-style living that many cannot resist when building new homes in Prince George.

 With all positives come some negatives.
 Ranch-style homes tend to be more expensive per square foot because you’re building out instead of out and up onto a second story.
 Because of this, bedrooms may be smaller unless specifically accounted for during the design process.
 Those who aren’t as concerned with a big backyard are at an advantage if they’re considering this style of floor plan.